-- a dummy output vertex and edges from all v ∈ V{PO} to the dummy input vertex - edges from data input ports of a MUX to a data output port of the MUX (These edges are realized by AND gates for 0-controllability, OR gates for 1-controllability, and MUXes for general-controllability.) - edges from data input ports of a operational module to a data output port of the operational module (These edges are realized by thru functions.) - edges from a data input port of a register to a data output port of the register (These edges are realized by AND gates for 0-controllability, OR gates for 1-controllability, and MUXes for general-controllability.) - edges from each PI to all PO in data path (These edges are realized by MUXes.) - edges from each PI to all PO in controller (These edges are realized by MUXes.)
+- edges from data input ports of a operational module to a data output port of the operational module (These edges are realized by thru functions.) - edges from a data input port of a register to a data output port of the register (These edges are realized by AND gates for 0-controllability, OR gates for 1-controllability, and MUXes for generalcontrollability.) - edges from each PI to all PO in data path (These edges are realized by MUXes.) - edges from each PI to all PO in controller (These edges are realized by MUXes.)

 Then, the algorithm defines cost of each edge as the hardware cost that is necessary to realize the edge by DFCT elements (i.e. AND gate, OR gate, thru function and MUX), and defines capacity of each edge as 1.
-Figure 8 shows, examples of the hardware costs when all signal lines in the data path have n bit width.
+Figure 9 shows, examples of the hardware costs when all signal lines in the data path have n bit width.